HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Box sizing

 The principles of the original W3C box model continue to be rejected: when we looked to see how many pages were using `box-sizing: border-box`, it was an overwhelming 90%, up around 5% from 2020.
 Almost half of all pages analyzed apply border-box sizing to every element on the page via the universal selector (`*`).
-This “one sizing fitted to all” approach may help explain why the median number of `border-box` declarations per page is so low across the bottom three percentiles.
+This "one sizing fitted to all" approach may help explain why the median number of `border-box` declarations per page is so low across the bottom three percentiles.

 {{ figure_markup(
   image="border-box-declarations-per-page.png",